 Digital Conversion Tools

 The proliferation of digital tools has made conversions easier than ever.
 Online converters, smartphone apps, and browser extensions allow for quick and accurate conversions at the touch of a button.
-These tools often include additional features, such as unit lookups and the ability to convert multiple measurements simultaneously.
+Plus, these tools often include additional features, such as unit lookups and the ability to convert multiple measurements simultaneously.
 They cater to a wide range of users, from professionals needing precise measurements to everyday individuals handling simple tasks.

 Increased Use of Metric System